josiahpjking/DasGuptR/README.md

 #> ..  ...       ...     ...      ...     ...
 ```

-Returning the array of adjusted sub-population rates may be desired for
+Returning the array of standardised sub-population rates may be desired
-those looking to calculate *category effects* as detailed in
+for those looking to calculate *category effects* as detailed in
 <a href="https://doi.org/10.1353/dem.0.0060" target="_blank">Chevan
 &amp; Sutherland 2009</a> to examine the amount to which a difference in
 rates is attributable to differences in *specific* sub-populations (see